NoorFathima14/buckman-chatbot/README.md

 Overview
 --------

-Buckman Chatbot is a web-based application that allows users to upload, process, and query files in various formats, including PDFs, images, and videos.
+This Chatbot is a web-based application that allows users to upload, process, and query files in various formats, including PDFs, images, and videos.
 It leverages multimodal processing to handle text, images, and videos, and uses natural language querying to provide intelligent, Markdown-formatted responses with syntax highlighting.
 The chatbot validates responses using web search (Google Custom Search API) and caches them with Redis for faster retrieval of repeated queries.
 It’s designed for academic research, content analysis, lecture summarization, and more, targeting students, researchers, educators, and professionals.

 Key Features
 ------------